Near-Optimal Mixed Strategy for Zero-Sum Differential Games: Preliminaries and Problem Formulation

 and there is $\mathbb{E}[\operatorname{cost}(T)] = J(t_0,x_0,u,v)$.

 \textbf{Information and commitment pattern.} A strategy defines how a player selects admissible controls based on available information.
-The information pattern governs how players perceive the game, while the commitment pattern dictates how they respond. \begin{assumption}[information] During the game, the information available to both players includes the game dynamics, cost function, and history control process of its opponent. \end{assumption} \begin{assumption}[commitment] There is a commitment delay pattern $\pi = \{t_{0} < t_{1} < \ldots < t_{N} = T\}$, such that for any $k\in\{1,\ldots,N\}$, the actions of both players at time interval $[t_{k-1},t_k)$ are committed based on the information before $t_{k-1}$. \end{assumption}
+The information pattern governs how players perceive the game, while the commitment pattern dictates how they respond. \begin{assumption}[Information] During the game, the information available to both players includes the game dynamics, cost function, and history control process of its opponent. \end{assumption} Assumption \ref{ass:info} establishes the standard perfect information structure widely adopted in classical dynamic game literature \cite{basarDynamicNoncooperativeGame1998}.
+It ensures that players have access to the necessary system states and opponent histories to formulate rational feedback strategies.

+\begin{assumption}[Commitment] There is a commitment delay pattern $\pi = \{t_{0} < t_{1} < \ldots < t_{N} = T\}$, such that for any $k\in\{1,\ldots,N\}$, the actions of both players at time interval $[t_{k-1},t_k)$ are committed based on the information before $t_{k-1}$. \end{assumption} This assumption physically reflects the zero-order hold mechanism inherent in modern digital control systems caused by latencies.
+Furthermore, incorporating such a commitment delay is a standard mathematical paradigm for defining nonanticipative strategies in differential games \cite{buckdahnValueFunctionDifferential2013}.

 Subject to the information and commitment patterns above, the strategy of player $1$ is a map from its opponent's admissible control space $\mathcal{V}$ to its own $\mathcal{U}$.
 Let $\mathcal{A}$ and $\mathcal{B}$ be the strategy spaces for player $1$ and $2$, resp.
 Given any pair of admissible strategies $(\alpha,\beta)\in(\mathcal{A},\mathcal{B})$, suppose that normal form exists, i.e., there is a unique couple of controls $(u,v)$ such that $\alpha(v)=u$ and $\beta(u)=v$.
 Then, one can define the associated cost functional $J(t_0,x_0,\alpha,\beta)$ as